sirjanaY/FoodClassifier-VisionProject/README.md

 # Food Image Classification with Transfer Learning

-* **One Sentence Summary**: This project uses transfer learning on a subset of the [Food11 dataset](https://www.kaggle.com/datasets/trolukovich/food11-image-dataset) to classify food images into 5 categories using various deep learning models.
+This project uses transfer learning on a subset of the [Food11 dataset](https://www.kaggle.com/datasets/trolukovich/food11-image-dataset) to classify food images into 5 categories using various deep learning models.

 ---